Boulder Cost of Living: Boulder, CO Living Expenses Guide

 With many job opportunities in Boulder, the largest employers are Ball Aerospace, Medtronic, Inc., and the University of Colorado Boulder.
 The average salary in Boulder is approximately $73,000 per year, while the average hourly worker earns an average of $20.00 per hour.
 The minimum wage in Boulder increased to $12 an hour in 2020, higher than the federal minimum wage of $7.25 an hour.

 The income tax rate in Boulder is 4.6%, which reflects the national average, while the city's sales tax rate of 8.8% is slightly higher than the national average.
 The area's job market has increased by 2.7% over the past year.

 Final Considerations for the Cost of Living in Boulder

 While the cost of living in Boulder is higher than the national average, there are many factors that make the city a wonderful place to call home.
 With over 300 sunny days per year, the unrivaled beauty of the city situated between the mountains and the plains gives outdoor enthusiasts many exploration opportunities.
-Home to the University of Colorado Boulder and a thriving food scene, these are just some benefits of living in Boulder.
-Contact a real estate agent today to find out more about moving to the Boulder community.
+Boulder's University of Colorado and a thriving food scene are just some benefits of living in Boulder.